 ARRL Field Day Weekend

-Field Day Weekend is here!
-Earn an easy 200 bonus points by handling NTS messages!
+Field Day Weekend went great, despite the pandemic!
+Clubs and individuals earned an easy 200 bonus points by handling NTS messages!

 (June 27-28, 2020)